-Welcome, Virgo, to your audio astrology reading by Eric Francis.
+Welcome, Virgo, to your audio-video astrology reading by Eric Francis.

-The report, which is also valid for Virgo rising and Moon, includes two segments of astrology and a third segment of tarot, using the Voyager Tarot by James Wanless.
+The report, which is also valid for Virgo rising and Moon, includes two audio segments of astrology and a third (video) segment of tarot, using the Voyager Tarot by James Wanless.

-Thanks for your purchase.
-Please let us know what you think, if you have a moment, by writing to email@example.com.
+Thank you for your purchase.
+Please let us know what you think of the Virgo reading, if you have a moment, by writing to email@example.com.